-Draw a great looking Spruce with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Spruce with easy, step-by-step drawing instructions, and video tutorial.

 The spruce tree is a type of evergreen tree found in North America and Europe.
 Like a pine tree, it has needles rather than leaves, and it remains green throughout the winter.
 It also produces seeds in hanging cones.